zehaochen19/vanilla-lang/README.md

 Simple as it is, Vanilla contains many features that main-stream language don't have:

 - Higher-order polymorphism
-  - it allows using polymorphic functions as arguments of higher-order functions
+  - It allows using polymorphic functions as arguments of higher-order functions
 - Strong type inference
   - Only polymorphic and recursive bindings need annotations
 - Algebraic data types